 LDP runs throughout the year, acting as a critical 'spine' to the learning and development throughout the MBA.
 LDP also links in to the individual reflective assignments on three core modules: People and Organisations,, Leading Sustainability, Innovation & Change and the Business Project.
 Students are asked to complete three learning logs which are submitted with the three individual reflective assignments.
 The coaching sessions are timed to help students prepare the learning logs that support the reflective assignments.
-The timing of these coaching sessions and reflective assignments is shown in the Table 1 below.
+The timing of these coaching sessions and reflective assignments is shown in Table 1 below.

 Table 1.
-Leadership Development Programme (LDP) - OverviewActivity Description Timing Assessment
+Leadership Development Programme (LDP)

+OverviewActivity Description Timing Assessment

 STAGE 1

-Coaching Session 1 November n/a
+Coaching Session 1 Year 1 (November) n/a

-Leadership Skills and Behaviours Workshops on various topics, including: Team roles and Teamwork Organisational Culture (Personality Assessment Performance Appraisal Negotiation skills Cross-cultural awareness Decision-Making Mindfulness and Well-being October - December Stage 1 Learning Log submitted with Individual Reflection (2000 words) - 70% - People & Organisations module (Submission date - January)
+Leadership Skills and Behaviours Workshops on various topics, including: Team roles and Teamwork Organisational Culture Personality Assessment Performance Appraisal Negotiation skills Cross-cultural Awareness Decision-Making Mindfulness and Well-being.
+Year 1 (October - December) Stage 1 Learning Log submitted with Individual Reflection (2000 words) - 70% - People & Organisations module (Submission date - January, Year 1)

-STAGE 2
+STAGE 2 3

-Coaching Session 2 March n/a
+Coaching Session 2 Year 2 (October) n/a

-Guest speaker series Employability Guest speaker sessions (Talks and seminars) Employability sessions (Talks and seminars) February - April Stage 2 Learning Log submitted with Individual Reflection (2000 words) - 40% - Leading Sustainability, Innovation & Change module (Submission date - May)
+Guest speaker series Employability sessions Guest speaker sessions (Talks and seminars) Employability sessions (Talks and seminars) Year 1 2 (ongoing) Stage 2 Learning Log submitted with Individual Reflection (2000 words) - 40% - Leading Sustainability, Innovation & Change module (Submission date - May, Year 2)

 STAGE 3

-Coaching Session 3 June n/a
+Coaching Session 3 Year 2 (May) n/a

-Business Project Independent research activity as part of the Business Project Individual reflection on Business Project (1000 words) - assessed as part of the whole project/assignment (Submission date - September)
+Business Project Independent research activity as part of the Business Project Individual reflection on Business Project (1000 words) - assessed as part of the whole project/assignment (Submission date - January, Year 3)

 Throughout the programme you will be challenged to reflect on the development of your leadership skills.
-As part of the module People & Organisations , you will be asked to reflect on your leadership development needs in Stage 1 of the programme.
+As part of the module People & Organisations, you will be asked to reflect on your leadership development needs in Stage 1 of the programme.
 In Leading Sustainability, Innovation & Change, at the end of Stage 2, you will reflect on your development as a leader during the MBA programme.
 Finally, as part of the Business Project in Stage 3, you will reflect on your experience of your independent and integrative research project.
+1 Day 2 - 617